bubuntux/bubuntux.github.io/cv.typ

   location: [San Francisco, CA],
   description: list(
-    "Enabled a travel platform to accept Bitcoin payments", "Integration with Coinbase and TestNet",
+    "Enabled a travel platform to accept Bitcoin payments", "Integrated with Coinbase and TestNet to process transactions", ),
-  ),
   tags: (
     "Hackathon",